marcinklysz/TouristGuideAroundStrzelin/README.md

 * [Contact](#contact)

 ## General info
-App is designed for mobile devices based on Android operation system.
+App is designed for mobile devices based on Android operating system.
 It allows for constant monitoring user position to follow along the designated route (Strzelin historical track) so it reduces the risk of getting lost.
 User can also read about Strzelin's history, view some pictures and description of Strzelin's importnant historical places. <br>
 App is based on paper info-card about Strzelin historical track and extended with informations about Strzelin history from  Stanisław Strauss's book "Strzelin i Wzgórza Strzelińskie"